Full Spectrum Cytometry: The Basics

 - The software on the Aurora is similar to FACS DIVA, so you should be able to pick it up quickly

 - Setup on the Aurora is easier because you typically don’t have to change voltages/gains like you do on the conventional flow cytometers

 - Because the spectral unmixing is done mathematically and cannot be done manually, the Aurora is very particular about the single stains (called reference controls) being correct.
-See the training materials below for more information on reference controls.
+This topic will be covered in detail during training.

 - Currently, spectral unmixing can be done with the Cytek SpectroFlo software and in FlowJo, but once it is completed, you can analyze your data with any program that takes .FCS files (FlowJo, FCSExpress, etc.).
 SpectroFlo is much easier to use than FlowJo for unmixing, so we recommend using SpectroFlo on the analysis workstations.

 Training Slide Decks (Required Training – contact Laura Johnston to schedule)

 - Full Aurora Training Course Videos – 07-2021 (Not a replacement for required training)